-The switch has push-in-type wire terminals.
-Each terminal on the switch is color-coded to match the color of the wire.
-It is a "push-pull" type which also incorporates a manually operated rheostat for controlling the instrument panel lights.
+The switch uses a multiple push-on type connector.
+It is a "push-pull" type which also incorporates a manually operated rheostat for controlling the instrument panel lights, and a detent position which completes the dome light circuit.
 Three "push-pull" positions of the switch knob provide control of the exterior lights as follows:

-- 1. "Off" position (knob all the way in) cuts off all lights controlled by the switch. - 2.
-"Parking" position (knob pulled out to first notch) turns on the parking lights, tail lights, and license light and key light.
+- 1. Off position (knob all the way in) cuts off all lights controlled by the switch. - 2.
+Parking position (knob pulled out to first notch) turns on the parking lights, tail lights, and license light and key light.
 The instrument panel lights also will be turned on if the rheostat is set for these lights. - 3.
-"Driving position (knob pulled out to last notch) turns parking lights off and turns headlights on, while the other lights remain as in the "Parking" position.
-The headlights will be on the "upper" or "lower" beams depending on the position of the separate dimmer switch.
+Driving position (knob pulled out to last notch) turns parking lights off and turns headlights on, while the other lights remain as in the parking position.
+The headlights will be on the upper or lower beams depending on the position of the separate dimmer switch.

-In the "Parking" and "Driving" positions, the instrument panel lights are controlled by rotating the light switch knob.
-With the knob turned all the way counterclockwise, these lights are on maximum brightness.
+In the parking and driving positions, the instrument panel lights are controlled by rotating the light switch knob.
+With the knob turned counterclockwise, these lights are on maximum brightness.
 As the knob is turned clockwise, they gradually dim until they are off at the full clockwise position of the knob.